roeiba/forkMonkey/vscode-pets-integration/experiment2/README.md

 # Running
 "A cute brown monkey running fast with a golden fork, pixel art style, white background, side view, energetic motion, 2-3 running cycles"

+# With Ball
+"A cute brown monkey holding a colorful ball with gentle playful movement, also has a golden fork, pixel art style, white background"
 ```

 ### Extract and Convert